 How much?
 How many?
-How will I know when accomplished?
+How will I know when it's accomplished?

-Example: You might agree to measure the mentee's goal by the number of job interviews they gain, the number of interview cases they practice on, or the number of extracurricular projects they do at university.
+Example: You might agree to measure the mentee's goal by the number of job interviews they are invitied to, the number of interview cases they practice on, or the number of extracurricular projects they do at university.